NTIA/LFMF/GitHubRepoPublicReleaseApproval.md

     * [ ] The repository includes the appropriate `LICENSE.md` file
 2. [ ] Any test data necessary for the code and its unit tests to function is included in this GitHub repository, either directly or as a linked Git submodule.
-3. [ ] The README.md file has passed editorial review from the ITS Publications Office.
+3. [ ] The README.md file has passed editorial review by the ITS Publications Office.
 4. [ ] The project complies with the ITS Code Style Guide or an appropriate style guide as agreed to by the sponsor, project lead, or Supervising Division Chief.
 5. [ ] Approved disclaimer and licensing language has been included.

-In order to complete this approval, please create a new branch, upload and commit your version of this Markdown document to that branch, then create a pull request for that branch.
-The following must login to GitHub and approve that pull request before the pull request can be merged and this repo made public:
+In order to complete this approval, please create a new branch, upload and commit your version of this Markdown document to that branch, and then create a pull request for that branch.
+The following must log in to GitHub and approve that pull request before the pull request can be merged and this repo made public:

 * Project Lead: TODO-TEMPLATE